IBM-CSM-SG/ASEANZK-CP4I-Practicum/scenario1/SolutionBuild/IBMEventStreams/README.md

 - GBPEUR
 - PHPEUR

+## Preparing Client Connection
+You can refer to below instructions to **[Create Connection to shared Kafka cluster.](../Kafka-Pre-lab/Kafka-Pre-Lab.md)** Steps to create Kafka connection and save credentials and certs for all Kafka labs.

 ## Create Topic
 1. From IBM Integration Navigator page, find "Event streaming" and click on the created Event Streaming instance.
 ![main](img/01-event%20streams%20menu.png)